 We are often asked why we don’t simply use the word ‘church’.
 The answer is that a wide range of denominations and faiths are using historic buildings.

-Most are Christian churches or chapels but there is also a rich heritage of meeting houses, synagogues, gurdawaras, temples, mandirs and mosques, plus an increasing number of secular buildings now being used by faith groups, such as former schools and cinemas, If they are open for public worship six times a year then they all count as places of worship.
+Most are Christian churches or chapels but there is also a rich heritage of meeting houses, synagogues, gurdwaras, temples, mandirs and mosques, plus an increasing number of secular buildings now being used by faith groups, such as former schools and cinemas.
+If they are open for public worship six times a year then they all count as places of worship.
 Our job is to offer advice to all of these groups.

 What do you want to do?